LGBTQ rights in Kenya: Pressure from the U.S. Department of State

 The U.S. Department of State's 2011 human rights report found that "societal discrimination based on sexual orientation was widespread [in 2011] and resulted in loss of employment and educational opportunities.
 Violence against the LGBT community also occurred, particularly in rural areas and among refugees.
 [Nongovernmental organisation] groups reported that police intervened to stop attacks but were not generally sympathetic to LGBT individuals or concerns".

-On 26 June 2012, the United States embassy in Nairobi held what was believed to be the first ever LGBT pride event in Kenya.
+On 26 June 2012, the United States embassy in Nairobi held what was believed to be the first ever LGBTQ pride event in Kenya.
 A public affairs officer at the embassy said, "The U.S. government for its part has made it clear that the advancement of human rights for LGBT people is central to our human rights policies around the world and to the realisation of our foreign policy goals".
 Similar events were held at other U.S. embassies around the world.